What is Deep Tissue Massage?

 PS: To expedite the check in time during your visit at our Centre for your appointment you may go now to “Intake Form” page, print the respective form and fill it out to hand in at the front desk when you walk in.

 Disclaimer: The information contained on this site is intended for educational purposes only and is not a substitute for advice, diagnosis or treatment by a licensed physician.
 It is not meant to cover all possible precautions, drug interactions, circumstances or adverse effects.
-You should seek prompt medical care for any health issues and consult your doctor before using alternative medicine or making a change to your regimen.
+You should seek prompt medical care for any health issues and consult your doctor before using alternative medicine/treatment or making a change to your regimen.